Create your own ecommerce website and start selling successfully with ShopWired today

 Formed in 2009, Ecwid is a veteran ecommerce platform with almost a million users worldwide.

-Slightly different to all-in-one solutions like Shopify and ShopWired, Ecwid is an ecommerce plugin that lets you turn an existing website into an online store capable of accepting payments.
+Slightly different to all-in-one solutions like Shopify and ShopWired, Ecwid is an ecommerce plugin that turns existing websites into online stores.

 But how much does Ecwid cost?
 What features do you get?
-Can you use it for free?
-Are there any hidden charges worth knowing about?
+Is there a free version?
+Are there any hidden charges?

 In this guide we’ll answer these questions and more.
 So, keep reading to find out the true cost of using Ecwid.